runemalm/OpenDDD.NET/README.md

 OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

-> **Note:** OpenDDD.NET is currently in an alpha state as part of new major version 3.
+> **Note:** OpenDDD.NET is currently in a beta state as part of new major version 3.
 Use with caution in production environments.

 ⭐ Consider **starring** and/or **following** the project to stay updated with the latest developments.